 Yes, you can use detergents but not the strong detergents.
 Vinegar, wax, steam and soap based detergents may damage the floor and cause discoloration.
 Only use cleaners meant for hardwood floors.

 • Rugs should not only be at entrances.
 They should also be used in kitchens, around the refrigerator, under sinks and other areas that have a high risk of spillage.

 • The best rugs to use are cotton.
 They suck in water as soon as it spills and they are easy to clean.
 Avoid vinyl and rubber mats since they hold water underneath.

 • Water could cause extensive damage in an engineered hardwood floor.
 Therefore, using a cloth, wipe spills as soon as they happen.

 • Avoid high heels, especially those with very sharp tips and spiky shoes.
 They could severely damage the floor’s veneer layer.

 Going by statistics, engineered hardwood floors can last up to 40 to 80 years.
 The floor could even outlast the house.
 This is however only possible with proper maintenance.
 Being a delicate floor, anything abrasive could cause damage.
 Hence, to maintain its sparkle, ensure the floor is free of dirt and debris.
 Also, while cleaning, choose the least abrasive material such as a microfiber mop.

-Although engineered hardwood floors highly succumb to humidity, excessive water could cause severe damage.
+Engineered hardwood floors can succumb to humidity and excessive water could cause severe damage.
 Therefore, remember to clean oil, liquor and water spills as soon as they occur.
 As long as you clean the floor regularly, it will surely serve you longer than you expected.